 Probably the number one reason you aren’t using Salesforce as effectively as you could, is that you don’t know what it’s capable of.
 So instead of wasting money on features you don’t know existed and couldn’t use if you did get yourself some sales management training.

-Salesforce gives back as much as you put into it.
+Like keyword research for SEO, Salesforce gives back as much as you put into it.
 So, to maximise the value gained from your investment in the technology you need to start using it as the default application for any task.
 Many of the tasks that sales departments need to do on a daily basis are natively supported by Salesforce or you can directly link the application you need.
 No more copying and pasting customer data from database to email or cross-referencing to create a quotation.
 All that can be automated through Salesforce reducing the time spent creating sales documents and minimising the introduction of errors.

 Salesforce is extremely flexible and allows you to customise it to suit your particular business.
 Hide away the parts that don’t interest you and bring to the front the parts that are important.
 Salesforce users make the most of it when they can understand what it’s telling them so don’t be afraid to tailor the experience!